invokermain/pymssql-utils/README.md

 This library is in beta, meaning that pending any major issues I do not expect to make any breaking changes to the public API.
-But there might still be a few bugs to be found.
-There is possibility of expanding on the library if new features are requested.
+However, there might still be a few bugs to be found.
+There is scope for expanding the library if new features are requested.

 ## Usage